4 Tax Treatments to Know in Malaysia if You are ‘Transferred’ to a New Location

 - Inclusive of Full-Furnishing of RM 700 per month

 I am confused as I thought I don’t need to worry about my accommodations as I work in Penang.
-Question: How does these receipts ‘helpful’ for the filing of my income tax?’
+Question: How is these receipts ‘helpful’ for the filing of my income tax?
 After all, they are not related to my income, right?

-Very wrong, Michelle.
-You are liable to declare and to pay income tax for your stay in both Georgetown Hotel and the condominium unit which you are living presently as the hotel room rates and rental expenses paid by your company is treated as income derived from exercising your employment to your company.
+Dead wrong, Michelle.
+You are liable to declare and to pay income tax ? for your stay in both Georgetown Hotel and the condominium unit in accordance with tax treatment which you are living presently as the hotel room rates and rental expenses paid by your company are treated as income derived from exercising your employment to your company.

 Here, I’ll share 4 tax treatments that Michelle needs to be aware of: